qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

 * **Dataset values** for the clicked element:

-  * The active dataset groups (scalar and, if available, vector) at the current time defined by the :guilabel:`Temporal Controller`.
+  * The active dataset groups (scalar and/or vector) at the current time defined by the :guilabel:`Temporal Controller`.
+  * When the temporal navigation is enabled, all time-aware dataset groups are shown with values corresponding to the current time step.
+  * When the temporal navigation is disabled, the results only contain values from the :ref:`static dataset groups <meshsource>` defined.
   * Other dataset groups are also listed after the active ones.
+  * Geometry information and some returned properties are always available in both cases.

 * **Source** of the dataset (the file where it is stored).